LeoZDong/netAE/README.md

 ## Data loading

 The `data.py` script handles data loading and preprocessing.
 For example, `dataset = Data(data_path, labeled_size=10, prep_method="log")` loads the the dataset from `data_path`, randomly assigns 10 samples per class to be labeled, and preprocesses by taking the log of the raw values.
 Within the data folder specified by `data_path`, the numpy array `dataset_matched.npy` contains the data matrix and `gene_names.npy` contains the names of the genes (not used in training, just for reference if needed).
-Download the data folder to view the format of the data.
+Note that the data matrix has shape (nsamples, ngenes), so the samples are rows and the genes are columns.

 To use the data for training, `dataset.load_all()` returns the following:
 - `expr`: preprocessed expression matrix as a numpy array